conradakunga/Blog/_posts/2026-06-07-creating-a-unique-index-that-allows-null-in-sql-server.md

 ![uniqueNullSQL](../images/2026/06/uniqueNullSQL.png)

-This is because SQL Server considers **two different `null` values as a volation of the unique constraint**.
+This is because SQL Server considers **two different `null` values as a violation of the unique constraint**.

 This can be fixed by the fact that [indexes can be filtered](https://learn.microsoft.com/en-us/sql/relational-databases/indexes/create-filtered-indexes?view=sql-server-ver17).